justinblaber/multi_pyspin/README.md

 # Installation and User Guide (Spinnaker USB cameras on Linux)

-1) increase USB file system memory.
+1) Increase USB file system memory.
 There are two ways:

    #### Permanent way: